-If you are unhappy with your course, there may be a more suitable alternative for you either at CIT or at another college that you may be able to transfer onto.
+If you are unhappy with your course, there may be a more suitable alternative for you either at MTU or at another college that you may be able to transfer onto.
 There are consequences to whatever decision you make so we encourage you to consider all options before arriving at a decision.

 Explore options that may help you stay here.

 Consider how the course you're on is wrong for you.
 What would make it better?
 Is it the course content?
 The people?
 If you're struggling with understanding the content, resourcing yourself with extra grinds or sessions at the Academic Learning Centre might be just what you need to keep your studies on track.
 If you're finding it difficult to get to know people, it's really important you involve yourself in college activities (Clubs/Societies) where you can meet and get to know like-minded people.

 - The Accommodation Office

 - Academic Learning Centre

 Don't leave your course without a Plan B.

 Deciding to leave college can be a difficult decision but not having a plan of action after leaving can make the process even more stressful.
 Lots of students suffer a dip in confidence, often wondering what to do next.
 Make sure to book a 1-1 session at MTU's Career Service where you can look at your interests with a trained professional and receive advice on alternative trainings and employment options.

 - Be aware of the two week transfer window: If you were offered a place at MTU and think you would like to study on a different course at the Institute, in some instances, this can be facilitated.